 It’s no secret that Terence’s lifetime mistress was the humble (and sometimes not so humble) cannabis, and that they “got together” quite often.
-In fact, at the Psychedelic Science 2017 conference in Oakland earlier this year, I saw his former wife, Kat Harrison, acknowledge the she and cannabis were “sister wives” of Terence’s.
+In fact, at the Psychedelic Science 2017 conference in Oakland earlier this year, I saw his former wife, Kat Harrison, acknowledge that she and cannabis were “sister wives” of Terence’s.

 “Let’s not underrate cannabis, for crying out loud!
 Cannabis should be the glue of the community.” —Terence McKenna